Reimagining WIS 175 Study – Milwaukee County

 Overview

-The Wisconsin Department of Transportation (WisDOT), along with study partners Milwaukee County and the City of Milwaukee, are collaboratively working on a study for WIS 175 between Wisconsin Avenue and Lisbon Avenue.
+The Wisconsin Department of Transportation (WisDOT), along with study partners Milwaukee County and the City of Milwaukee, completed a feasibility study for WIS 175 between Wisconsin Avenue and Lisbon Avenue.
 Click here to view a map of the study area.

 WIS 175 Corridor